-BoC Group Entities provide appropriate training to employees to ensure that they understand the provisions of this policy, the importance of complying with it and the implications of a failure to do so.
-Identified employees with positions of greater exposure or responsibility relating to the implementation of this Policy receive enhanced training as appropriate.
-All training is refreshed frequently as may be deemed appropriate.
-Compliance Departments in cooperation with Human Resources Departments is responsible for arranging for and maintaining records of employee training.
+Group Entities should provide appropriate training to employees to ensure that they understand the provisions of this policy, the importance of complying with it and the implications of a failure to do so.
+Identified employees with positions of greater exposure or responsibility relating to the implementation of this Policy should receive enhanced training as appropriate.
+All training should be refreshed frequently as may be deemed appropriate.
+Compliance Departments in cooperation with Human Resources Departments will be responsible for arranging for and maintaining records of employee training.